divio/aldryn-django/README.rst

 |pypi| |build| |coverage|

+**This package will not support Django 6 moving forward, please update to our more [modern stack](https://github.com/divio/getting-started-with-django).**

 An opinionated Django setup bundled as a Divio Cloud addon.

 This package will auto configure Django, including admin and some other basic